-Christie Flanagan graduated from Port Arthur High School in 1923 where he played varsity football.
-Although he didn't make All-State, he was considered one of the best players to come out of Texas in the 1920s.
-In 1923 he was a walk-on at Notre Dame.
-However, the famed "Four Horsemen" were seniors, and Flanagan was red-shirted by Coach Knute Rockne.
+Christie Flanagan graduated from Port Arthur High School in 1923.
+Although he didn't make All-State in football, he was considered one of the best players to come out of Texas in the 1920s.
+In 1923 he was a walk-on at Notre Dame when the famed "Four Horsemen" were seniors, and Flanagan was red-shirted by Coach Knute Rockne.
 Flanagan's first season as a varsity starter was in 1925.
 His first game was against Baylor.
 Notre Dame beat Baylor 41-0, and Flanagan became famous.

 The following season, Flanagan made his legendary run against Army in Yankee Stadium.
 He ran 63 yards for a touchdown on the "perfect play," and not a hand touched him on the way to the end zone.
-The game was the first successful football broadcast on coast to coast radio.
-Sport writer Grantland Rice, who named the "Four Horsemen” dubbed Flanagan the "Lone Horseman."
+The game was the first successful football broadcast on coast-to-coast radio.
+Sportswriter Grantland Rice, who named the "Four Horsemen," dubbed Flanagan the "Lone Horseman."

-In 1927, he played against USC on Soldier Field in Chicago before a crowd of 128,000 people, the largest crowd ever to watch a football game.
+In 1927, he played against USC on Soldier Field in Chicago before a crowd of 128,000 people, the largest ever to watch a football game.
 Flanagan led Notre Dame in rushing all three of his varsity years, rushing for a total of 1,822 yards.
 This still ranks eleventh on the school's all-time list, even with the numerous changes in college football.
-His average per carry (6.4 yards) remains the second highest in the school's history.
+His average per-carry average of 6.4 yards remains the second-highest in the school's history.

 Flanagan graduated in 1928 and moved on to coaching.
 He coached at Purdue from 1929 - 1930, and the Boilermakers won the Big Ten championship and a trip to the Rose Bowl.

 Flanagan eventually returned to Port Arthur at the request of his father to work in the family shipping business.